Achievable logoAchievable logo

 Hypertrophy/strength endurance phase

-Occurs early in the preparatory period and includes:
+This phase occurs early in the preparatory period and typically includes:

 • Intensity: 50-75% of 1RM